Tobe01/Portfolio/README.md

 ## *Portfolio*

-A personal developer portfolio showcasing selected projects, technical skills, and professional experience.
+A personal portfolio showcasing selected projects, technical skills, and professional experience.
 This repository contains the source code for the live version deployed at the link included above.

 ## *Overview*